OpenEvalProject/evals/manuscripts/elife-40856/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/40856/elife-40856-fig9-v2.jpg)

 **Figure 9.:** (A) Profiles of Chip-seq analysis for TFE3 in CDK4 and CDK7 promoters in RAW264.7 cells under stress condition.
 (B) qPCR-based quantification of CDK4 and CDK7 mRNA levels in adenovirus infected HeLa cells expressing control (Null) or constitutively active mutants of TFEB and TFE3.
 Data represented as geometric mean ± standard deviation and significance tested using Student’s t-test with n = 3 (***p < 0.001, ****p < 0.0001).
 (C) Representative Western blot showing CDK4 and CDK7 levels in adenovirus infected HeLa cells expressing constitutively active mutants of TFEB and TFE3.
 Quantification of protein levels are shown on the right panels.
 Data represents mean relative CDK4 and CDK7 to GAPDH levels ± standard deviation.
 Significance tested using Student’s t-test with n = 3 (*p < 0.05, **p < 0.01, ***p < 0.001, ****p < 0.0001).
 (D) Representative Western blot showing the expression of cell cycle regulators in response to etoposide treatment in WT versus TFEB/TFE3 DKO RAW264.7 cells.
 (E) Representative Western blot showing Mdm2 and p53 levels in WT and TFEB/TFE3 DKO RAW264.7 cells following etoposide treatment.
 EBSS, indicated as E, was used for 2 hr as a positive control for maximum mTORC1 inhibition.
 All the western blots are representative of three independent experiments.
 (F) Quantification of phospho-Rb/total-RB ratios from data shown in D. Data represents mean relative phospho-Rb to total Rb level ± standard deviation with n = 3.
-Significance tested using Student’s t-test (*p < 0.05, **p < 0.01).10.7554/eLife.40856.035Figure 9—source data 1.10.7554/eLife.40856.036Figure 9—source data 2.10.7554/eLife.40856.037Figure 9—source data 3.
+Significance tested using Student’s t-test (*p < 0.05, **p < 0.01).

 In summary, our data show that the cellular response to DNA damage is profoundly altered in the absence of TFEB and TFE3.
 The reduced stability of p53, enhanced cell cycle arrest, and inability to induce apoptosis under conditions of persistent genotoxic stress may push cells towards senescence and have important consequences in cancer progression.